 Is Kyoto easy to get around without a car?

 Yes.
-Kyoto is very walkable in central areas, and public transportation works well.
-Buses fill in the gaps where trains don’t go, especially around temples.
+Kyoto is walkable in the central areas, and public transit fills in the rest.
+Buses cover a lot of ground where trains don’t go, especially around temples.
 I used Google Maps constantly and found it accurate for routes, timing, and station exits.

 Should I stay near Kyoto Station or Gion?